Shubhayu15/Shubhayu15/README.md

 - Lua scripting for game engines
 - OpenGL and Three.js for graphics programming

-💼 **What I'm Working On**:
-- **Voxel Engine in Python**: A voxel-based game engine built from scratch
-- **Travel Planner with Graphs**: An interactive graph-based project to calculate distances between mapped points
-- **Horror Game Development**: A PSX-style story-driven game with a skinwalker concept

 💞️ **Looking to Collaborate On**:
 - Open-source game engines
 - Game jams and prototyping